katiebristol/prod_rate_calc/README.md

 ## How to use

 Instructions on use will go here.
+We could do both the script and a nb and then have a link to launch the nb via binder or colab here.
+That would cut down on time having to worry about a GUI.
+See README here for example https://github.com/GenericMappingTools/try-gmt

 ## Inputs